PowerStream Product Examples

 Q: Should I use aluminum wire, or must I use copper?

 Make sure to use good insulation, 90°C rated or better.
-Also, running two sets of parallel wires instead of one can cut down on the wire heating due to more surface area.
+Also, running two sets of parallel wires instead of one large one can cut down on the wire heating due to more surface area.

 Make sure to follow all applicable electrical codes.
 Inverters must be grounded properly, and treated with respect, since they put out potentially lethal voltage.
 A lot of smart people have worked for 100 years to develop rules which will keep you out of trouble if followed.
 These rules are called the national electrical code, and your friend the electrician has it memorized (or knows where to look it up).